dibilniivasya-maker/Telegram-News-Collector/README.md

-This script was made in roughly 7 hours with very little AI invovled by a guy that barely knows how to code and has no experience in python

-Now, to actually run this thing you need three things:
+To actually run this thing you need three things:
 1. A telegram api and hash.
 Those you can get under "Api Development Tools" on https://my.telegram.org
 2. An OpenRouter account.
-Those are actually free over at https://openrouter.ai.
-But in the code by default I put DeepSeek V4 flash which is NOT FREE.
-If you want to use a free LLM (such as deepseek V4 flash (free) you will need to manualy change the "model" value to your preferred model (a good one is "deepseek/deepseek-v4-flash:free")
+Those are actually free over at https://openrouter.ai If you want to use a free LLM (such as deepseek V4 flash (free) you will need to manualy change the "model" value to your preferred model (a good one is "deepseek/deepseek-v4-flash:free")

 Once you have those, you will need to paste your telegram api, telegram hash and OpenRouter key into their respective values